 Starting a business in the Dominican Republic

-If you are considering starting a business in, or expanding your business to the Dominican Republic, Healy Consultants Group PLC can assist you with company incorporation, licensing and bank account opening.
+If you are considering starting a business in, or expanding your business to the Dominican Republic, Healy Consultants Group can assist you with company incorporation, licensing and bank account opening.
 To learn more, visit our page on Dominican Republic company registration or email us at

 Photo credit: “SantoDomingoedit” by Jjc09 – https://commons.wikimedia.org/wiki/File:SantoDomingo.JPG.
 Licensed under Public Domain via Wikimedia Commons.